marciliocn/void-installer/README.md

 - Necessary Internet connection to install
 - Tested:
 	- In VirtualBox on Intel Core i3-2367M 1.4GHz with 2 cores and RAM with 1024MB
-	- With UEFI MUSL
+	- With MUSL GPT/UEFI and MBR/BIOS
 	- In Arch x86_64
 	- <sup id="f1">1</sup> [↩](#a1) Recomendation: use the last live image (today is the published in `20191109`)
 		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image can not work: i.e. after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.` **(Edit: necessary update `xbps` and `libressl` packages before any step)**
-- Use 512MB for EFISIZE should be sufficient to host 7 to 8 kernel versions (only 100MB do not work for another full kernel upgrade)
+- Using 512MB for EFISIZE should be sufficient to host 7 to 8 kernel versions (only 100MB do not work for another full kernel upgrade)
-- The installation process running about 12 min in VirtualBox with SATA storage
+- The installation process should running about 12 min in VirtualBox with SATA storage

 ### TODO
 - [ ] Include `rEFInd`